umee-network/umee/x/leverage/README.md

 Borrowers whose entire balance of collateral has been liquidated but still owe debt are marked by their final liquidation transaction.
 This periodic routine sweeps up all marked `address | denom` bad debt entries in the keeper, performing the following steps for each:

 - Determine the about of [Reserves](#reserves) in the borrowed denomination available to repay the debt
-- Repay the full amount owed using reserves, or the maxmimum amount available if reserves are insufficient
+- Repay the full amount owed using reserves, or the maximum amount available if reserves are insufficient
 - Emit a "Bad Debt Repaid" event indicating amount repaid, if nonzero
 - Emit a "Reserves Exhausted" event with the borrow amount remaining, if nonzero